-- We own the DVD, so do we still need a licence to view or show it in public?
+Q We show audiovisual content that we have purchased on DVD or rented through our online streaming service subscription.
+Do we still need a licence to view or show it in public?

-- Yes.
-The location requires a licence regardless of who owns the audiovisual work.
-While you may own the actual DVD, you are only granted the right to view it in your home, not to show it in public.
+A Yes.
+The location requires a licence regardless of who owns the content.
+While you may have rented, borrowed, or purchased an audiovisual programme, you are only granted the right to view it for personal, private use, not to perform it in public.

-- Yes.
+A Yes.
 A licence is required regardless of whether an admission fee is charged.
-However, the Umbrella Licence covers only those situations where admission is not charged.
+However, the MPLC Umbrella Licence® covers only those situations where admission is not charged.

-- We’re a non-profit organisation / public benefit organisation.
+Q We’re a non-profit organisation.
 Do we still need a licence?

-- Yes.
+A Yes.
 Under the law, it doesn’t matter if you’re a non-profit or for-profit organisation.
-You are required to have a public performance licence to show motion pictures and other audiovisual works.
+You are required to have a public exhibition licence to show motion pictures and other audiovisual works.

-- How much does the Umbrella Licence cost?
+Q How much does the MPLC Umbrella Licence cost?

-- In most cases, the MPLC has set licence fees based on the type and size of facility.
+A In most cases, MPLC® has set licence fees based on the type and size of facility.
 However, if the facility and/or use falls outside of these categories, the fee will be based on the nature and size of the audience and anticipated frequency of showings.

-If you have any further questions, please don’t hesitate to contact the MPLC at (021) 465-6449 or contact us.
+If you have any further questions, please don’t hesitate to contact MPLC at Motion Picture Licensing Company: